 What to see in Madrid in 2 days

-If you are thinking about spending some days in Madrid or you are already here and you don’t want to miss important places, we give you some clues about those must-see sites.
+If you are thinking about spending some days in Madrid this is your post .Or if you are already here and you don’t want to miss important places, we give you some clues about What to see in Madrid in 2 days.

 But we will not speak only about squares in our suggestions.
 If there is something that attracts tourists and that has turned into a symbol of Madrid, that is the Art Promenade, that scarce one-kilometer area in which three of the most important art galleries in the world are gathered, as well as a good quantity of the Painting masterpieces of all-time.

 Let’s start in chronological order by the Prado Museum, which holds an incomparable collection of Spanish and European painting until the XIX century.